nd-ball/DSPN/README.md

 ## Usage

-You can train and test DSPN by running the DSPN.ipynb notebook.
+In the main notebook (DSPN.ipynb), you can choose the dataset and multiple hyperparameters (such as epoch number, batch size) to experiment with.
 The model can also be adjusted for customization in models.py.

 ## License